LuukvandenBent/DeepLearningGroup9/README.md

-# Reproducibility Project: "Restoring Extremely Dark Images In Real Time", Mohit Lamba, Kaushik Mitra, 2021
+# Reproducibility Project: "Restoring Extremely Dark Images In Real Time"
-Group 9: Sahánd, Luuk, Annabel, Ethem
+Group 9: Sahánd Wagemakers, Luuk van Den Bent, Annabel Hazewinkel, Ethem 31/03/2022
-31/03/2022

 This blog post is about the reproducibility of the Deep Learning paper “Restoring Extremely Dark Images In Real Time”[insert link] by Mohit Lamba and Kaushik Mitra.
 We have investigated alternative loss functions to the existing problem, as well as the effect of the (amount of) proposed RDB* modules, compared to the original RDB modules.
 This research is conducted as part of the CS4240 Deep Learning course at Delft University of Technology.